Location and facilities

 Values and Community

 Our six chosen values are deeply embedded in our school life.
-Children nominate their friends for being good examples of the values, and their small acts of kindness are recorded in the school Rainbow Book and celebrated in assembly.
+Children live out the values, and are rewarded with postcards sent home and a Governors rainbow award at the end of each term.
 The Head, staff, and Rector of our parish church lead regular worship assemblies, and we attend several traditional village events to support our local community, such as the yearly Ufton Dole.
 We’re also well supported by an enthusiastic, motivated PTA, ‘Friends of SUN’, who organise events and raise funds.
-Thanks to the efforts of Friends of SUN, we’re able to take the whole school out to the theatre at Christmas every year, and several iPads were recently purchased for use in each class.
+Thanks to the efforts of Friends of SUN, we’re able to take the whole school out to the theatre at Christmas every year, and we now have iPads and laptops for use in whole class groups.

 Admissions